Vision

 Key activities will include:

-• Input into regulations relevant to walking and cycling; and
+- Input into regulations relevant to walking, riding and wheeling; and

-• Input into related national agendas and strategies, such as the Australian Government’s Smart Cities agenda.
+- Input into related national agendas and strategies, such as the Australian Government’s National Urban Policy, Transport and Infrastructure Net Zero Roadmap and Action Plan, and National Active Transport Fund.

-4. Be recognised as Australia and New Zealand's lead reference group for walking and cycling on transport and participation networks
+4. Be recognised as Australia and New Zealand's lead reference group for walking, riding and wheeling on transport networks and participation rates

 Using the collective knowledge and experience of our members, we aim to become the foremost authority in Australia and New Zealand on walking and cycling on transport and particpation networks to provide evidence-based independent advice and deliver the best outcomes for all.